 TAKE THE NEXT STEP.
 GET INVOLVED.

 Research Volunteers have no specified time commitment to a project and will likely not have a focused personal project on which to work.
-There is no stipend and no expectation of presentation of results at a RUSVM forum.
-The RV position is designed to allow students to observe certain aspects of how research is conducted.
+There is no stipend and no expectation of presentation of results at a Ross Vet forum.
+The Research Volunteer position is designed to allow students to observe certain aspects of how research is conducted.

 Research Assistants (RAs) devote up to 25 hours of paid time to a specific project during a semester.
 Upon completion, the RA is expected to present the results of their work at a Ross Vet forum.
 If judged of high quality, the RA will be eligible for a travel grant to allow them to present their work at a scientific conference.
 The RA position is designed to give students a hands-on introduction to independent research

 All DVM students engaging in research must undergo a series of trainings before they are allowed to work in laboratories.